ricokahler/next-plugin-preval/README.md

 ## Related Projects

 - [`next-data-hooks`](https://github.com/ricokahler/next-data-hooks) — creates a pattern to use `getStaticProps` as React hooks.
-Great for the side-wide data case when preview mode or ISR is needed.
+Great for the site-wide data case when preview mode or ISR is needed.